rijieli/OllamaChat/README.md

     <img src="assets/images/OllamaSwift.svg" width="128">
 </p>

-A user-friendly interface for [Ollama](https://ollama.ai) created in Swift.
-This application is not directly affiliated with Ollama.ai.
+A user-friendly interface for [Ollama](https://ollama.ai) created in SwiftUI.

 This project is a fork of [@kghandour](https://github.com/kghandour)'s [Ollama-SwiftUI](https://github.com/kghandour/Ollama-SwiftUI) with extra features: